Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Conclusion

 \section{Conclusion}

-Cartograms are a useful type of data visualization as they simultaneously show geography and statistics.
+Cartograms are a useful type of data visualization because they simultaneously show geography and statistics.
 However, previous studies have shown that retrieving quantitative information from cartograms is not a trivial task~\cite{dent_communication_1975, griffin_recognition_1983, kaspar_empirical_2011}.
 The purpose of this study was to find out whether legends and grid lines, both with and without interactivity, can support information retrieval from contiguous area cartograms.
 The results of our experiment show that these additional features cause map readers to be slower in estimating numerical values.
 The estimates are less variable, but not more accurate, when legends or grid lines are added.
 However, the additional features, especially the selectable legend with grid lines, have the positive effect that they significantly increase the map readers' confidence so that readers are more likely to complete cartogram reading tasks.
-We acknowledge that our study was limited in scope to contiguous cartograms.
-Therefore, it remains a question for further research whether legends and grid lines are effective for other cartogram types (e.g., rectangular~\cite{van_kreveld_rectangular_2004} and mosaic cartograms~\cite{cano_mosaic_2015}).
+This study was limited in scope to contiguous cartograms.
+For rectangular cartograms~\cite{van_kreveld_rectangular_2004}, grid lines would probably have fewer benefits because the boundaries are already horizontally and vertically aligned.
+For mosaic cartograms~\cite{cano_mosaic_2015}, in which equally sized hexagonal or square tiles imply a fixed unit, grid lines are superfluous as long as individual tiles are discernible (e.g., by indicating their borders with thin lines).

-With these considerations in mind, we do not recommend incorporating grid lines into cartograms as a standard practice.
+Thus, we do not recommend incorporating grid lines into cartograms as a standard practice.
 Instead, we believe that it is crucial to examine the use case and the intended function of the cartogram before deciding which additional features are to be included.
-For contiguous cartograms, our study provided quantitative evidence that legends and grid lines cause readers to engage more with the presented data.
-We hope that our recommendations help cartograms to achieve their potential to become ``a more socially just form of mapping''~\cite{dorling_area_1996} that effectively highlights inequalities (e.g., in income~\cite{cruz_adapted_2017} and health~\cite{yau_mapping_2021}) to a wide audience.
+For contiguous cartograms, our study provided quantitative evidence that legends and grid lines make readers more confident about their assessment of the presented data.
+We hope that our recommendations help cartograms to achieve their potential to become ``a more socially just form of mapping''~\cite[p.~4]{dorling_area_1996} that effectively highlights inequalities (e.g., in income~\cite{cruz_adapted_2017} and health~\cite{yau_mapping_2021}) to a wide audience.

 \ifCLASSOPTIONcompsoc